Andrew Kaczynski: Personal life

 Kaczynski is married to Wall Street Journal banking reporter Rachel Louise Ensign.

 On December 25, 2020, Kaczynski announced the death of his nine month old daughter Francesca.
 She died the day prior after a battle with an atypical teratoid rhabdoid tumor in her brain.
-In the year following her death, Kaczynski started the Team Beans Infant Brain Tumor Fund at Dana Farber Cancer Institute and raised more than $1,700,000 for infant brain tumor research.
+In the year following her death, Kaczynski started the Team Beans Infant Brain Tumor Fund at Dana–Farber Cancer Institute and raised more than $1,700,000 for infant brain tumor research.
 In April 2021, he raised more than $240,000 by running the Boston Marathon.

-Kaczynski and Ensign's second daughter, Talia Davida, was born on January 27, 2022.
+Kaczynski's second daughter was born on January 27, 2022.

 He was described as a moderate Republican in a New York magazine profile.
 It was later revealed Kaczynski was misquoted, and called himself "a political moderate".

 Kaczynski is a New York Yankees, Cleveland Browns and Brooklyn Nets fan.
 At 19, Kaczynski had a bout of pancreatitis, leading him to eschew smoking and alcohol.